Student Investigators Guide

 - Save a pdf of your CITI completion report; you will need to upload it to the CPHS eProtocol application.

 Note: The CITI Responsible Conduct of Research (RCR) curriculum is not required for the CPHS approval process.
 However, student researchers who are personnel on a National Science Foundation (NSF)-funded study will need to complete RCR training in order to fulfill the NSF requirements (see Responsible Conduct of Research for additional information).

 1. eProtocol is the CPHS online application system.
-Before you begin the application, review the instructions and FAQ pages.
+Before you begin the application, review the eProtocol instructions and FAQs.
 Be sure to select the most appropriate form for your research.
 If in doubt, contact OPHS for assistance.

 - When you are ready to start, go to the Quick Guides tab and select the Create a Protocol document.
 It includes helpful screenshots to orient you to the eProtocol system.

 - The Quick Guide Submit a Protocol Application will also be helpful to you.

 2. The Review Cycle.
 Submitted eProtocol applications are triaged to an appropriate review panel (i.e., exempt, non-exempt expedited, or full CPHS Committee).
 Exempt and non-exempt expedited protocols are reviewed on a rolling basis, and in the order received.
 Protocols that require full Committee review are assigned to the appropriate panel for review at the next available meeting.

 - You will receive an eProtocol-generated email informing you of the name of the panel manager.
 Your protocol will be held in the review queue and pre-reviewed by staff as soon as possible.
 Protocols are reviewed in the order in which they are received.